Powered by RedCircle

 In This Episode

-[16:54] – Michele talks about the role identity plays in our discussion about differences.
+[16:54] – The role identity plays in our discussion about differences.

-[20:01] – Michele argues that we need more than current events to put our hopes on.
+[20:01] – We need more than current events to put our hopes on.

 [22:28] – Listening is a lost art that we need to find again.